keerthi-07-git/EI_2025-2026/Exercise 1/StructuralDesignPatterns/Adapter/README.md

-# Decorator Pattern
+# Adapter Pattern

 ## Overview
-The Decorator pattern allows behavior to be added to individual objects, dynamically, without affecting the behavior of other objects from the same class.
-Here, `SimpleCoffee` can be decorated with `MilkDecorator` and `SugarDecorator` to add new functionality.
+The Adapter pattern converts the interface of a class into another interface that clients expect.
+Here, a `LegacyLogger` is adapted to work as a `ModernLogger` using a `LoggerAdapter`.

 ## Setup
 Clone this repository or download it as a ZIP and extract it:

 https://github.com/keerthi-07-git/EI_2025-2026.git

-Navigate into `StructuralDesignPattern/Decorator` before running the commands below.
+Navigate into `StructuralDesignPattern/Adapter` before running the commands below.

 ## Structure

-- **Coffee**: Interface for coffee objects
-- **SimpleCoffee**: Concrete implementation of `Coffee`
-- **CoffeeDecorator**: Abstract decorator implementing `Coffee`
-- **MilkDecorator**: Adds milk functionality to a coffee object
-- **SugarDecorator**: Adds sugar functionality to a coffee object
+- **LegacyLogger**: Existing class with an older logging method
+- **ModernLogger**: Target interface that client code expects
+- **LoggerAdapter**: Adapter class that bridges `LegacyLogger` to `ModernLogger`
-- **StructuralDecorator**: Main class with entry point
+- **StructuralAdapter**: Main class with entry point to demonstrate the adapter

 ## How to Run